jonan18/G3Pot/README.md

 # G3Pot

-This honeypot logs all connections done to the 22 port!
+This honeypot logs all connections done to the port 22!
 The following commands need to be followed to set up this project in a brand new EC2 with the Ubuntu 20.4 AMI on AWS.

 # install Docker